Bad Meals, North Roxbury and Woody

 Floating in Space can be ordered from amazon as a Kindle download or as a traditional paperback by clicking here.
 Click the links at the top of the page for more information.

-Fast food, slow food, and French Food
+Fast food, Slow food, and French Food

 macweblogoIn the late 1930s a fellow called Patrick McDonald opened a fast food stand in California selling mainly hot dogs.
 Later, his sons took the business over and realising hamburgers were their top selling item they decided to revamp the entire operation, focusing on quick service and snack food that was served literally ‘fast’.